Field electron emission: Field electron emitters as electron-gun sources

 To achieve high-resolution in electron microscopes and other electron beam instruments (such as those used for electron beam lithography), it is helpful to start with an electron source that is small, optically bright and stable.
 Sources based on the geometry of a Mueller emitter qualify well on the first two criteria.
-The first electron microscope (EM) observation of an individual atom was made by Crewe, Wall and Langmore in 1970, using a scanning electron microscope equipped with an early field emission gun.
+The first electron microscope (EM) observation of an individual atom was made by Albert Crewe, J. Wall and J. Langmore in 1970, using a scanning transmission electron microscope equipped with an early field emission gun.

 From the 1950s onwards, extensive effort has been devoted to the development of field emission sources for use in electron guns. [e.g., DD53] Methods have been developed for generating on-axis beams, either by field-induced emitter build-up, or by selective deposition of a low-work-function adsorbate (usually Zirconium oxide – ZrO) into the flat apex of a (100) oriented Tungsten emitter.

-Sources that operate at room temperature have the disadvantage that they rapidly become covered with adsorbate molecules that arrive from the vacuum system walls, and the emitter has to be cleaned from time to time by "flashing" to high temperature.
-Nowadays, it is more common to use Mueller-emitter-based sources that are operated at elevated temperatures, either in the Schottky emission regime or in the so-called temperature-field intermediate regime.
-Many modern high-resolution electron microscopes and electron beam instruments use some form of Mueller-emitter-based electron source.
+Sources that operate at room temperature have the disadvantage that they can become covered with adsorbate molecules that arrive from the vacuum system walls, and the emitter has to be cleaned from time to time by "flashing" to high temperature.
+Nowadays, it is common to use Mueller-emitter-based sources that are operated at elevated temperatures, either in the Schottky emission regime or in the so-called temperature-field intermediate regime.
+Most modern high-resolution electron microscopes and electron beam instruments use some form of field emission electron source.
 Currently, attempts are being made to develop carbon nanotubes (CNTs) as electron-gun field emission sources.

 The use of field emission sources in electron optical instruments has involved the development of appropriate theories of charged particle optics, and the development of related modeling.
 Various shape models have been tried for Mueller emitters; the best seems to be the "Sphere on Orthogonal Cone" (SOC) model introduced by Dyke, Trolan.
 Dolan and Barnes in 1953.
 Important simulations, involving trajectory tracing using the SOC emitter model, were made by Wiesener and Everhart.
 Nowadays, the facility to simulate field emission from Mueller emitters is often incorporated into the commercial electron-optics programmes used to design electron beam instruments.
 The design of efficient modern field-emission electron guns requires highly specialized expertise.